NationalSecurityAgency/kmyth/INSTALL.md

   * /usr/local/bin/kmyth-seal
   * /usr/local/bin/kmyth-unseal

-In addition to a normal (full) build/installation, the following two partial approaches are also supported for those applications needing more granular control of the process:
+In addition to a normal (full) build/installation, the following partial approaches are also supported for those applications needing more granular control of the process: